Vivdehan/Movie-Rating-Visuaisation/README.md

 We’ll also want to investigate the potential threats that we're faced with, when we prepare data and in this project, we're going to see a lot about locating missing data and how to find it, how to replace missing out what to do about it.

 We also have a few methods of placing missing data. one of the more advanced methods will be the main method i.e the median imputation method is a very powerful technique that is used in our programming for different types of analytics
+The end of the Pdf contains the R code to perform the operation.